SUBHASHINI299/E-Commerce/README.md

 ## Data Sources

-The project utilizes sales data from CSV files, which should be located in the `/content/sample_data/dataset` folder.
+The project utilizes sales data from CSV files, which should be located in the dataset folder.

-## Acknowledgements

-Thank you for your interest in this project!
-If you have any questions or feedback, feel free to reach out to the project maintainers.

 **Name: Subhashini E G**